 What's in a real tomato

-Tomatoes are among the most nutrient-rich vegetables we know — if they are truly nutrient-rich.
+Tomatoes are among the most nutrient-rich vegetables we know—if they are indeed nutrient-rich.
 That is, they *could* be among the most nutrient-rich vegetables.

 Tomatoes contain vitamins A, B1, C, E, and niacin.
-They also contain important minerals such as potassium, magnesium, calcium, and trace elements.
-Additionally, they offer secondary plant compounds — substances produced in plants specifically for their needs, for example, as defenses against pests or as sunscreens.
+They also contain important minerals like potassium, magnesium, calcium, and trace elements.
+Additionally, they offer secondary plant compounds—substances produced by plants specifically for their needs, for example, as defenses against herbivores or as sunscreens.

 100 grams of fresh tomatoes provide 20 milligrams of vitamin C, which is one-fifth of the daily requirement.